fineverse/ImpRes/README.md

 # **ImpRes: Implicit Residual Diffusion Models for Image Super-Resolution**
-This repository is dedicated to the project "ImpRes: Implicit Residual Diffusion Models for Image Super-Resolution" by Shiyun Zhang, Xing Deng, Haijian Shao, and Yingtao Jiang.
+This repository is dedicated to the project "ImpRes: Implicit Residual Diffusion Models for Image Super-Resolution" by Shiyun Zhang, Xing Deng, Haijian Shao, and others.
 The project introduces an innovative approach to Single Image Super-Resolution (SISR) using Implicit Residual Diffusion Models.

 ## Overview
 The ImpRes model addresses common challenges in SISR, such as high-frequency texture distortion, excessive smoothing, and scale inconsistency.
 It enhances model convergence speed and high-frequency detail recovery through a residual prediction mechanism.
 Additionally, it employs a high-frequency guidance module and Static Implicit Neural Representation (SINR) to achieve precise content perception and mitigate over-smoothing.